National Popcorn Day falls annually on January 19, and while the origins of this bizarre holiday are unknown, don’t let that pop your corn!

-This done quite well at the start but when popcorn was being sold outside of the cinemas/theaters, the owners were becoming very concerned that this would ruin it for their businesses, when actually it made business better.
+This was done quite well at the start, but when popcorn was being sold outside of the cinemas/theaters, the owners were becoming very concerned that this would ruin it for their businesses when actually it made business better.

-These days, popcorn alone reaches a greater profit than actually selling the film tickets, especially in America.
+These days, popcorn alone reaches a greater profit than actually selling film tickets, especially in America.

 Popcorn also makes people thirsty and more likely to buy extra drinks, which also earns them more money.

-Popcorn is high in fibers, low in calories, fat and sugar although the toppings usually contain all the extra sugars, fats and calories.
+Popcorn is high in fiber, and low in calories, fat, and sugar, although the toppings usually contain all the extra sugars, fats, and calories.

 Think about it… if they used mushroom-shaped popcorn, they would have to put more in, which would be less profitable.